Motivation

 systemd timer creation:

-sudo nano /etc/systemd/system/pull-central-cert.timer
+sudo nano /etc/systemd/system/pull-central-cert.timer with this:

 [Unit]